 Pat is survived by daughters Nancy (Vern) Ward, Jan (Dave) Haskin, Terri (Tyler) Bowman and Sherri (John) Schnell, son Wolf, son-in-law Carl (Gloria).
 Grandchildren Bryant (Cassi) Ward, Justin (Tyree) Ward, Jesse (Lauren) Haskin, Cameron Haskin, Alex (Katie) Bowman, Devonie Kegan) Bowman, Matt Davis, Tony Springer and Lisa Aarseth.
 Great-grandchildren Kaige, Milli, Miles and Crosby Ward, Jake Aarseth, Elise Defraval and Henry Bowman, and Roger’s family.
 Pat was preceded in death by husband William, daughter Charlie, son’s Dean and Larry, great-grandson Eric Aarseth, Pat’s Parents and Brother Roger.

 Catholic Services by Deacon Mike will be held at 11:00 a.m. on Monday, October 14 at St. Mark’s Catholic Church, with a luncheon following at the church provided by the Council of Catholic Women, for whom we are very grateful.
 Funeral arrangements are under the direction of Summers Funeral Home (thank-you April!)

 Memorials may be made to St. Mark’s Food Bank, St. John’s Food Bank and Boise Rescue Mission.

-To send flowers to the family of Patricia Hoffman, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Patricia Hoffman, please visit Tribute Store